MalcolmKnott/redirector/readme.md

 composer require malcolmknott/redirector
 ```

-Next, if using Laravel 5, include the service provider within your `config/app.php` file.
+If using Laravel 5, include the service provider within your `config/app.php` file.

 ```php
 'providers' => [